“EVERYTHING YOU’VE GOT!” Holly roared. “PULVERIZE THEM!”

 “Get TO IT, FUCKERS!”
 She kicked the ground, sending a spray of sand into their faces.
 “The meat’s gonna spoil!”

 Yongthung and Horgoth began dragging Lorgpug toward the tree.
 They were still in shock; their eyes were glassy and their lips were slack.
 Estilian followed them.
-His expression, like theirs, was numb and blank.
+His expression mirrored theirs; it was numb and blank.

-Holly walked up beside him and clapped him on the shoulder.
+Holly walked beside him and clapped him on the shoulder.

 “You’ve done good today.”

 “Thank you, milord.”
-He mumbled this reflexively, without feeling.
+He mumbled it reflexively, without feeling.

 She patted him again and forced a note of sympathy into her tone:

 “You can have the backstraps.
-You deserve them.”
+You’ve earned them.”